anwaypimpalkar/smartElevatorSystem/README.md

 ## Demonstration

 The hardware required was implemented as a proof of concept for the evaluation of the project.
 An unnarrated [video demonstration](https://youtu.be/mMH1OMFZL_I) has been documented.

-## Group Details

-This project was created under the guidance of Dr. Deeplaxmi Niture by a group of 3 students: Esha Dorle, Sayali Gadre and myself - all second year students in the Electronics and Telecommunications Department at College of Engineering, Pune.